crossbario/autobahn-js/doc/tutorial_pubsub.rst

 In |ab| , PubSub is implemented based on the `Web Application Messaging Protocol (WAMP) <http://wamp.ws/>`_, an open protocol that enables both PubSub and Remote Procedure Calls (RPC) over WebSocket.
 There is also a :ref:`tutorial for how to do RPC <tutorial_rpc>` using |ab| .

-In this tutorial well will create a small web app that consists of two clients which connect to a WAMP server.
+In this tutorial well will create a small JavaScript application that consists of two clients which connect to a WAMP router.
+Clients can run either in the browser or on Node.js.
 One of the clients publishes to a topic to which the other client subscribes himself.
-The sent and received events are logged in the respective browser consoles.
+The sent and received events are logged in the respective browser consoles or command shells.

+Download links for all code are provided with the explanations for the respective parts.

 Prerequisites